-What you can see from the anatomy information above is the shoulder is really made up of 3 different small muscle groups.
-Many beginners treat the shoulder as one muscle group, and train it like the chest: presses, presses and more presses.
+What you can see from the muscle anatomy information above is the shoulder is really made up of three small muscle groups.
+Many beginners treat these groups as one muscle, and train like they do chest, with presses, presses, and more presses.

-The only problem with this training approach is presses for the shoulders will heavily recruit the anterior head (front portion) with little work to the middle and posterior head (back portion) of the shoulder girdle.
-This builds a terrible imbalance and also can result in injury.
+The only problem with this training approach is presses for the shoulders will heavily recruit the anterior head (front portion) with little work to the middle and posterior head (back portion) of the shoulder girdle muscles.

-Without middle and posterior development the shoulders look narrow from both the front and the side.
-Many times injury is a result of imbalances like this.
-As a whole the shoulder is a moderate-sized muscle, it is made up of three small muscles.
+Without middle and posterior development the shoulders will look narrow from both the front and the side.
+Many times, injury is a result of imbalances like this.
 Each muscle should receive an adequate workload and nothing more.

-All exercises should be performed in perfect form because bad form or habits that you start now will follow you and will lead to lack of progress—or worse, injury—in the future.
-Many if not all the exercises will be new to you.
+All exercises should be performed with perfect form because bad form or habits that you start now will follow you and will lead to lack of progress, or maybe even injury.
+Many, if not all, of the following exercises will be new to you.
 So make sure that you use the Exercise Guide on Bodybuilding.com to help you with your form.

-Now that you understand what muscles make up your shoulder, their function, their location, and the rep-range needed to stimulate them, let's give you some workouts to help you build your shoulders.
+Now that you understand what muscles make up this part of your body, as well as their function, their location, and the rep range needed to stimulate them, get started on these workouts and start building those boulders.

 Shoulder-Building Workout Programs

-In 2005 I injured my right shoulder very badly; to the point where I needed surgery.
-I got the surgery.
-After I recovered I never thought I would be able to build big shoulders ever again.
+In 2005, I injured my right shoulder to the point where I needed surgery.
+Even though the surgery was successful, I didn't think I'd ever be able to build the muscles up again.
 I am telling you this story for two reasons:

 First, I was wrong; my shoulder did grow.
-After I put the injury behind me and decided enough was enough—I was not going to feel bad for myself anymore, and would work with what I had—I made amazing gains and put some great size on my shoulders.
+After I put the injury behind me and decided enough was enough—I was not going to feel bad for myself anymore, and would work with what I had—I've gained some amazing muscle strength, along with some amazing muscle size.

 Secondly, and most importantly, I injured my right shoulder because I was lifting with my ego.
-I want to make it clear to all beginner lifters; heavy weight training is great for stimulating growth, but only if used in perfect form.
+I want to make it clear to all beginner lifters that heavy weight training is great for stimulating growth, but only if done with perfect form.

-I was lucky that this injury happened to me when I was 18, as I was able to recover quicker than if I was 30.
+I was lucky that this injury happened to me when I was 18; it's much easier to recover at 18 than at 30.
 I also learned a great lesson: Lift smart.
-I see way too many beginners ruin there shoulders with stupid lifting.
+I see way too many beginners ruin their shoulders with stupid lifting.
 As you learned, the shoulder is actually three small muscles that make up a moderate-sized area.